 - In 2011, application forms for new funding opportunities under SSHRC’s Insight and Connection programs introduced a module on knowledge mobilization, encouraging applicants to adopt open access approaches to research dissemination to the extent possible.
 The module also makes reference to SSHRC’s Research Data Archiving Policy.
 Applicants are thus reminded that all research data collected using SSHRC funds must be preserved for use by others within a reasonable period of time.

 - Under the Connection program, particular importance will be given to proposals that include plans for open access and open source approaches to knowledge mobilization.

 - Costs associated with open access publishing are considered by SSHRC to be eligible grant expenses, as outlined in the Tri-Agency Financial Administration Guide under "Dissemination of Research Results."

-SSHRC’s commitment to open access aligns with its knowledge mobilization strategy (2009-11) and its strategic priorities, as outlined in Framing Our Direction 2010-12.
+SSHRC’s commitment to open access aligns with its knowledge mobilization strategy and its strategic priorities, as outlined in Framing Our Direction 2010-12.
 SSHRC reaffirmed its commitment to open access in Strengthening Canada’s Cultures of Innovation: Strategic Plan 2013-16, and acknowledged the importance of increasing the accessibility and availability of research results.
 SSHRC’s goal is to mobilize knowledge and build understanding, thereby broadening Canada’s realm of influence and strengthening access to the best, most promising ideas worldwide.

 In July 2012, SSHRC signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities to sustain its promotion of open and, when possible, free access to all research results supported through its programs and initiatives.